 Condition openness is associated with lower anxiety and depression in individuals with an intersex/DSD condition.
 Healthcare may provide the necessary knowledge and skills to employ one’s optimal level of self-disclosure in order to improve mental health.

-Click here for the article published by Frontiers in Psychiatry.
 Recognition of emotions in faces is important for successful social interaction.
 Results from previous research based on clinical samples suggest that difficulties in identifying threat-related or negative emotions can go along with interpersonal problems.
-The present study examined whether associations between interpersonal difficulties and emotion …
+The present study examined whether associations between interpersonal difficulties and emotion decoding ability can be found in healthy individuals.
+Our analysis

 Motivated by the Attachment Security Enhancement Model (Arriaga et al., 2018), the present research investigated the associations between positive relationship experiences and romantic attachment avoidance in three dyadic studies that combined multiple methods, including daily diaries, laboratory observations, and longitudinal follow-ups.
 Frequency of daily positive relationship events (but not external positive events) during a 21-day diary period predicted declines in romantic attachment avoidance (but not anxiety) from pre- to post-diary in fledgling couples (Study 1) and newlyweds (Study 2).
 Video-recorded discussions of fledgling couples’ shared positive experiences revealed that behaviors validating the relationship (but not simply showing conversational interest) predicted lagged declines in romantic attachment avoidance (but not anxiety) over 1 month (Study 3).
 The associations were mediated by positive affect during the diary period in Studies 1 and 2, and by changes in positive affect from pre- to post-discussion in Study 3.
 Positive relationship experiences did not significantly interact with time in predicting romantic avoidance over a 1-year follow-up with quarterly assessments of attachment orientations in Study 1, over an 8-month follow-up with monthly assessments in Study 2, or over a 2-month follow-up with monthly assessments in Study 3.
 Altogether, these studies provide one of the most comprehensive tests of how positive relationship experiences in nondistressing contexts are linked to romantic attachment.
 (PsycInfo Database Record (c) 2023 APA, all rights reserved)

-Click here for the article published by Frontiers in Psychiatry. … This study aimed to examine the relationships between exposures, perceived risk, and psychological distress among the general population in Wuhan during the COVID-19 lockdown.
+… This study aimed to examine the relationships between exposures, perceived risk, and psychological distress among the general population in Wuhan during the COVID-19 lockdown.
 Data were from a cross-sectional online survey conducted from 20 February to 4 March 2020.
-Final analyses included 4,234 Wuhan …
+Final analyses included 4,234 Wuhan respondents.
+A 5-item Hopkins Symptom Checklist was adopted to assess

-Click here for the article published by Psychoanalytic Psychology (APA) anxiety.
 Psychoanalytic Psychology, Vol 40(2), Apr 2023, 115-120; doi:10.1037/pap0000421 Patients with borderline personality disorder (BPD) are typically confronted with others having negative emotional reactions toward them.
-This is especially the case with therapeutic laypersons in the health care system as well as in their social …
+This is especially the case with therapeutic laypersons in the health care system as well as in their social surroundings. … … In this experimental analogue study, therapeutic laypersons (N

-Click here for the article published by Neurocience News.
 Utilizing data from Twitter and applying natural language processing artificial intelligence algorithms, researchers created a new, accurate prediction model for depression and anxiety.
-Continue reading … Disclaimer: The content of this article has not been checked or verified.
-Proceed at your own risk.
-Back to Home …